-But that is not all.
-Throughout the year, we publish articles and videos based on what we learned from the survey.
-We hope this survey-driven content contributes to the information available to those affected by epilepsy and helps you all connect with others who walk the same path.
+Throughout the year, we may highlight important findings and develop new content based on what we learned from the survey.
+We hope this contributes to the information available to those in our community and helps you connect with others who walk the same path.

 Sharing your story can make a difference, and we believe each story can change how others understand life with epilepsy.